oslomarketsolutions/website/src/pages/en/about/index.md

       title: Åsmund Staldvik
   header: Who we are
   quotes:
-    - author: John Burroughs
+    - author: Comment from employee survey
-      text: A somebody was once a nobody who wanted to and did.
+      text: >-
-    - author: Arthur Ashe
+        Everyone cooperates to gain knowledge for themselves and everybody around them
-      text: Start where you are.
-Use what you have.
-Do what you can.
+    - author: Comment from employee survey
-    - author: '- Ash Ketchum'
+      text: >-
-      text: Gotta catch them all
+        I like being close to the clients and to work with advanced technology to solve their problems
   section: TEAM
 buttonText: Join the Team
 ---